 Registering a domain typically costs about $10 per year.
 This is worth the investment since it prevents you from needing to include your platform’s name in your site’s URL (such as username.wixsite.com/example).

 Pricing for WordPress is a bit trickier.
 You’ll never pay to use the platform itself, and there are no obligatory ads.
 However, since it’s a self-hosted solution, you’ll need to purchase a hosting plan.

 Some companies offer free or incredibly inexpensive hosting.
 However, we recommend paying at least $5 to $15 per month.
 Otherwise, you’re likely to end up with poor performance and security.

 The same domain fees we mentioned for Wix also apply to WordPress.
 Finally, you may want to use premium themes and plugins, which can cost anywhere from $5 to well over $100 each.

 Ultimately, the scale and complexity of your site influence the cost.
-You can run WordPress for under $100 per year or for over $1,000 per year, depending on your hosting plan and how many premium extensions you use.
+You can run WordPress for under $100 per year or over $1,000 per year, depending on your hosting plan and how many premium extensions you use.

 The cheapest Wix plan is $156 per year, so it has a higher entry-level cost.
-However, it would difficult to spend over $500 per year on this platform.
+However, it would be difficult to spend over $500 per year on this platform.

 2. Ease of Use